itti-pl/demonstrator/README.md

 To create new self-signed certificate to be used by OST.
 To use different certificate replace two generated files with files named the same.

+Change default passwords for ELK stack in .env file.

 ### Running Demonstrator
 To run demonstrator enter projects root directory in terminal and type:
 ```shell